Sister Kim Marie Jordan

 She completed 400 hours of her Social Work internship at St. Joseph Regional Medical Center and passed the Association of Social Work boards licensing exam.
 During her internship, Sister Kim Marie worked with social workers in all areas of the hospital and upon receiving her license, she was hired to work part-time.
 She was also inducted into the Phi Alpha Honor Society for academic achievement in her social work education.

 On May 17, 2013, Sister Kim Marie was awarded an honors degree in Social Work from LCSC and celebrated being cancer-free for the past two years.
 She attended the Boise State University’s Master of Social Work Advanced Standing Program and received a Master of Social Work degree in May 2014.
-She works as a social worker at St. Joseph Regional Medical Center, where she also did her internship.
+She works as a Patient Advocate at St. Joseph Regional Medical Center, where she also did her internship.

 “I feel called to hospital social work because you’re helping people who are vulnerable to live with dignity and have good outcomes when they leave the hospital.
 My experience with cancer showed me what it’s like to suffer, to be vulnerable and need help.”